edison651/squeezing_by_control/README.md

 # squeezing_by_control

 Code to find optimized time-dependent control pulses in Rydberg-atom arrays to generate spin‑squeezed states by unitary evolution.
-Implementation uses JAX for numeric kernels, Dynamiqs for time evolution (sesolve/mesolve), and Optax for optimization helpers.
+Implementation uses JAX for numeric kernels, Dynamiqs for time evolution, and Optax for optimization helpers.

 Repository
 - GitHub: https://github.com/edison651/squeezing_by_control